jeka-dev/jeka/docs/reference-guide/build-library-files.md

 ## Files

-File manipulation is a central part for building software.
+File manipulation is a central part of building software.
-Jeka embraces JDK7 *java.nio.file* API by adding some concepts around, to provide a powerful fluent style API performing recurrent tasks with minimal effort.
+Jeka embraces JDK7 *java.nio.file* API by adding some concepts around it, to provide a powerful and fluent style of API performing recurrent tasks with minimal effort.

-The following classes lie in `dev.jeka.core.api.file` package:
+The following classes lie in the `dev.jeka.core.api.file` package:

 * `JkPathFile` A simple wrapper for files (not folders).
 It provides copying, interpolation, checksum, deletion and creation methods.